Cajatambo: Geography

 Geographically, Cajatambo is located in the Quechua region bordering the Suni region, its climate is dry and moderately cold with the sun's rays being temperate, however the temperature drops considerably at night.

+Climate

 Economy

 Near the city there are silver mines, which used to employ a section of the population.
 In 2002, the Peruvian government declared regions of the mountains upon which Cajatambo is located to be protected, and future mining was prohibited.

-Nowadays, Cajatambo's vicinity is agricultural and pastoral.
-It is known for its cheeses, butter, manjar blanco and chicharrón, which are found at very economic prices.
+Cajatambo's main industries are now agricultural and pastoral.
+It is known for its cheeses, butter, manjar blanco and chicharrón.

 Tourism

-Some tourist attractions near the town include the Astobamba's prairie and its peaks, the Baths of Shucsha, and of course the incredible Waywash range.
+Tourist attractions near the town include the Astobamba's prairie and its peaks, the Baths of Shucsha, and the Waywash range.

-Inca trails are still preserved and they are used as bridle paths by the locals.
+Inca trails are still preserved and used as bridle paths by the locals.

-The fauna of Cajatambo conserves several wild species: andean foxes, vicuñas, vizcachas, andean condors, eagles, falcons, among others.
+The fauna of Cajatambo includes wild species: andean foxes, vicuñas, vizcachas, andean condors, eagles, falcons, among others.
 In the same town falcons can be seen.